-No. While shingles most commonly affects people over the age of 50 years, it can occur at any age.
-In particular, it can develop in those who have a weakened immune system and/or those who contracted chickenpox in the first year of life.
+No. While shingles most commonly affects people over older people, it can occur at any age in people who have had chickenpox.
+In particular, it can develop in those who have a weakened immune system.
 Older patients who get shingles are more likely to develop a complication called post herpetic neuralgia.
 This is a painful condition that can last long after the shingles rash has disappeared.

 It is estimated that approximately 1 in 3 adults who contract chickenpox will develop shingles at some point in their lifetime.
-If you have a weakened immune system, your risk is up to 15 times higher than that of the general population.
+If you have a weakened immune system, your risk of getting shingles or having a more severe form of the disease is much higher.

 Sources & Citations

-- Australian Government, Department of Health.
-The Australian Immunisation Australian Government, Department of Health.
-The Australian Immunisation Handbook 10th Edition.
+4. Australian Government Department of Health.
+The Australian Immunisation Handbook.
 Zoster (herpes zoster).
-Available at: http://www.immunise.health.gov.au/internet/immunise/publishing.nsf/Content/Handbook10-home~handbook10part4~handbook10-4-24 (accessed 16 April 2018).
+Available at: https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/zoster-herpes-zoster (accessed 08 December 2021).

 5. National institute on aging.
 Shingles.
 Available at: https://www.nia.nih.gov/health/shingles (accessed 08 December 2021).